With over two decades of experience in medicine, Melissa Flagg writes patient education articles, keeping you informed about your health.

 2. Migraine Auras

 The next phase of the migraine is the aura.
-The aura only affects about 20 to 30 percent of migraine sufferers and gradually builds in intensity over a period of five to 20 minutes.
+The aura only affects about 20 to 30 percent of migraine sufferers and gradually builds in intensity over a period of 5 to 20 minutes.

 The aura can sometimes be mistaken for an ocular migraine, a migraine that affects the eye only with no headache.
 The main difference between the aura and an ocular migraine is that the aura involves both eyes, whereas the ocular migraine affects only one eye.